 The City of Rockingham has close connections with the local Aboriginal community, and these ties have been forged through our Aboriginal Advisory Group and the implementation of the recently adopted Reconciliation Action Plan 2021 – 2023.
 A key action included in the RAP is building respect for Aboriginal and Torres Strait Islander cultures and histories by celebrating NAIDOC Week.
-In line with this, we will be running a series of events during NAIDOC Week, including The Nullians art exhibition at the Rockingham Arts Centre by renowned local Nyoongar artist, Sharyn Egan, and story time sessions hosted by the libraries.
-Visit What's On for event details.
+In line with this, the City ran a series of events during NAIDOC Week, including The Nullians art exhibition at the Rockingham Arts Centre by renowned local Nyoongar artist, Sharyn Egan.

 National Reconciliation Week

 National Reconciliation Week (NRW) is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.